 I obtained my PhD in philosophy at the University of Groningen.

-My area of specialization is epistemology, with a particular focus on the Internalism/Externalism debate about epistemic justification and various accounts of epistemic luck.
+My area of specialization is normative philosophy, with a focus on modal accounts of knowledge and the internalism/externalism debate about epistemic justification.
 My areas of competence include philosophy of science, philosophy of mind, logic and argumentation theory, as well as (business) ethics.

 |2019||Pritchard vs. Pritchard on Luck, Metaphilosophy, 50(1-2), 3-15.|

 |This paper argues for a particular account of luck by comparing two distinct versions of the modal account of luck that have been provided by Duncan Pritchard (2005, 2014).
 More specifically, it argues that there are three respects in which Pritchard's earlier modal account of luck is preferable to his later account: it accounts better for the fact that luck comes in degrees, it includes a significance condition, and it better acknowledges the subjective nature of luck.
 The paper then discusses two consequences of the points it makes for epistemology: an alleged pragmatic encroachment, and a particular view on the relation between knowledge, luck, and justification.|

 |2018||Epistemic Justification and Epistemic Luck, Synthese (SI: Epistemic Justification), 195(9), 3821-3836.|